 - And now I declare: 4″ hex floor tiles are timeless for floors.
 I really like the hex for floors better than squares because the hex gives the floors a bit of motion.
 Use a concrete-colored gray grout or darker to hide the dirt.

-- Note: When specifying floor tile, consult with experts.
+- Note: When specifying floor tile, consult with experts to make sure the tile you want is specified for floors.
 Flooring has its own particular specifications, I believe; I am not the expert.